-Here are a few great clues from successful Sales Managers who know how to improve the skill level of their sales reps through role-playing.
+Here are a few great clues from savvy sales managers who know how to improve the skill level of their sales reps through role-playing.

-Here are 7 strategies that successful sales managers use to when role-playing to develop their salespeople:
+Here are 7 strategies that savvy sales managers use to when role-playing to develop their salespeople:

 1. Focus on a single skill

 Rather than attempting to develop multiple skills across the breadth of the sales process, stick with just one.
 Pick one that your salesperson really needs to develop and stick with it.
 Don’t crowd or confuse their development with too much training and coaching on a variety of skills.
 Development should be done singularly.
 Stick with this one skill until your sales rep displays sufficient competency consistently.
 Enough time must elapse in order to allow your sales reps to make the new skill an unconscious competence.
 After that you can begin a new skill or help them develop mastery.

 Savvy sales managers see role-playing the same way athletic coaches see practice.
 It’s a critical part of the work week and vital to improving performance.
 Role-playing should take place during sales meetings, prior to a sales call and/or during one-on-one sessions.
 Role-playing should be an integral part of your work week without exception.
 One ideas is to start with a skill challenge that is the early in the sales process.
 For example, if your rep struggles with making cold call son the phone, role play that scenario over and over again.
 Provide them with scripts, talking points, conversation starters and responses to reject or objection.
 Use your smart phone to record them.
 Use the playback as a teaching tool and mark progress as they improve.

 When role-playing, don’t start with complex role-play scenario’s.
 Instead, consider starting with the easy one’s to help your sales rep gain a level of comfort with the process and earn some quick wins.
 Introducing complex scenario’s too early in the skill development process leads to sales rep frustration and self-doubt.
 Instead, build their confidence first and create conditions for them to become more engaged in the process.